libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ### Muxer selection over Noise

 The libp2p Noise implementation allows the Noise handshake process to carry early data.
-[Noise-Early-Data] is carried in the second and third message of the handshake pattern as illustrated in the following message sequence chart.
+[Noise-Early-Data] is carried in the first and second message of the XX handshake pattern as illustrated in the following message sequence chart.
+The first message carries early data in the form of a list of muxers supported by the initiator, ordered by preference.
+The responder goes through the list in the order of preference, and finds the first muxer that is mutually supported by both the initator and the responder, and then populates the selected muxer in the second message, sent by the responder.
+If no mutually supported muxer is found, the early data in the second message is empty.

+Example: Noise handshake between peers that have a mutually supported muxer.
+    Initiator supports: ["yamux/1.0.0", "/mplex/6.7.0"]
+    Responder supports: ["yamux/1.0.0"]

     XX:
+    -> e ["yamux/1.0.0", "/mplex/6.7.0"]
+    <- e, ee, s, es, ["yamux/1.0.0"]
+    -> s, se,

+Example: Noise handshake between peers that don't have mutually supported muxers.
+    Initiator supports: ["/mplex/6.7.0"]
+    Responder supports: ["yamux/1.0.0"]

+    XX:
-    -> e
+    -> e ["/mplex/6.7.0"]
-    <- e, ee, s, es, _early-data_
+    <- e, ee, s, es, []
-    -> s, se, _early-data_
+    -> s, se,

-At the end of the handshake pattern, both the client and server have received the peer's early data.
-The Noise protocol does not perform the protocol selection as TLS does, rather it just delivers the early data to handshaking peers.

-The muxer selection logic runs out of the Noise handshake process, relying on the early data exchanged during the handshake.
+The muxer selection logic runs as a plugin of the Noise handshake logic, relying the early data exchanged during the handshake.
 The early data is delivered in the form of a byte string in the second and third message of the XX handshake pattern.